lazzarello/graphql_coding_quiz/README.md

 TODO: some docker-compose thing for the temperature source container and networking to share a localhost

+The local SQLite database in the container should be filling up quickly!
+Hurry up, make some queries.

 ## Make queries

 The query interface is available and responds to the two queries in the instructions.